Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :dizzy: GA

-As part of our continued commitment to open source solutions, we are announcing the general availability of Azure Managed Grafana, a managed service that enables you to run Grafana natively within the Azure cloud platform.
-With Azure Managed Grafana, you can seamlessly and securely connect with and scale to businesses’ existing Azure services, enhancing observability and cloud management.
+- **As part of our continued commitment to open source solutions, we are announcing the general availability of Azure Managed Grafana, a managed service that enables you to run Grafana natively within the Azure cloud platform.

-In addition to the features announced during preview, with general availability, we’re introducing new capabilities that include the latest Grafana v9.0 features with its improved alerting experience as well as zone redundancy (in preview) and API key support.
+- **Additionally, we’re introducing new capabilities that include the latest Grafana v9.0 features with its improved alerting experience as well as zone redundancy (in preview) and API key support.**

+- With Azure Managed Grafana, you can seamlessly and securely connect with and scale to businesses’ existing Azure services, enhancing observability and cloud management.

 [Documentation](https://azure.microsoft.com/blog/elevate-your-visualizations-with-azure-managed-grafana-now-generally-available/)

 +++

 ##### :dizzy: GA

-Change analysis is an observability tool that enables efficient issue triaging and root causing by centrally showing changes inside and outside of Azure web applications.
+ - Change analysis is an observability tool that enables efficient issue triaging and root causing by centrally showing changes inside and outside of Azure web applications.
 Built on top of Azure resource graph, the capability securely stores resource and application configuration change data with added role-based access control (RBAC) rules on viewing sensitive information.
-Change analysis supports scalable queries across multiple subscriptions.
+ - Change analysis supports scalable queries across multiple subscriptions.

-Several key change analysis capabilities and integrations have been released into general availability (GA).
+**Several key change analysis capabilities and integrations have been released into general availability (GA).**

-- Fully integrated into the Azure Monitor portal as a key data source for observability
+- **Fully integrated into the Azure Monitor portal as a key data source for observability**
-- Performance and scalability improvement for large queries on change data
+- **Performance and scalability improvement for large queries on change data**
 - Simplified change data presentations aggregated by subscription and resource-groups
 - Single pane of glass observability by integrating with existing workflows and tools
 - Diagnose and solve problems